NIEHS/GeoTox/README.md

 ## Issues and Contributions

-To add or edit functionality, open a Pull request into the main branch with a detailed description of the proposed changes.
+To add or edit functionality, open a pull request into the main branch with a detailed description of the proposed changes.
 Pull requests must pass all status checks, and then will be approved or rejected by the GeoTox maintainers.